Ran-n/config/README.md

 The program uses a configuracion file ".cnf" with multiple options such as verbose, language of messages and a password for sensitive content you wish to protect.

+## Tested on Distros

+ArcoLinux,

+## Use
-## Normal use
+### Normal use

-On first download its important to create a .cnf file to host all the config options, the cnf file is a good base to use.
+On first download its important to create a .cnf file to host all the config options.
+The cnf file is a good base to use and a simple cp command should suffice.
+``cp cnf .cnf``
 Once its created you may use the program normally.
-Since its the first run, use the -i or -s option on rconfig for the inicial setup.
+For the first run, use the -i or -s option on rconfig for the inicial setup.
+``sudo sh rconfig -i`` or ``sudo ./rconfig`` or ``sh rconfig -i`` or ``./rconfig``

 Once that is done, the normal use will be:
-    - Change the config of your machine, run rconfig -c
+    - Change the config of your machine, ``rconfig -c``.
-    - Want to paste the config previously saved over the one present, run rconfig -p
+    - Want to paste the config previously saved over the one present, ``rconfig -p``.

+This commands can be executed while being in any part of your computer, since a softlink to this script is placed in the scripts folder.

-## Reuse for your own personal files
+### Reuse for your own personal files

 Though this repository contains my particular config files (saved in the cnfiles folder) it can be used by everyone just by:
 - Removing the cnfiles folder.